HTTP-APIs/hydra-astrodemo/README.md

 ## Installation

+Before running the server, you should run:

+    pip3 install -r requirements.txt

 For execution of the demo you need to run some scripts.

-    ./init.sh
+    ./redis_setup.sh

 then open new terminal and run:

-    ./redis_setup.sh

-then open again new terminal and run:

-    ./localhost2
+    python3 app.py

+You need to use remote server. (for testing purpose you can use: http://35.224.198.158:8080/api)